adityasolanki24/MTRX3760-Project-2/battery_monitor/t.md

 ## 1. Overview

 The `battery_monitor` package is a ROS 2 C++ node that tracks and simulates the robot’s battery status.
 It publishes the current battery percentage, detects low or critical levels, and logs messages accordingly.
 The node can also publish a `/dock_request` message when the battery falls below a set threshold, so other modules (like navigation or motion control) can handle automatic docking.

 This package is implemented in C++ and can be reused for both the “delivery” and “inspection” robot types in the Warehouse Robot project.

 ---

-## 2. Integration and Setup Instructions
+## 2. Adding the Package to the Team Workspace

 From your shared workspace: